-Melissa Carr (Communications Coordinator, VFMP) Adrienne Cheung, a second year VFMP student, stands amid the hustle and bustle of St. Paul’s Hospital.
+Melissa Carr (Communications Coordinator, VFMP) Adrienne Cheung, Vancouver Fraser Medical Program Class of 2016, stands amid the hustle and bustle of St. Paul’s Hospital.
 She has just returned home from Toronto, after spending some time with her family.
 Cheung is waiting for Dr. Anita Palepu, a nationally renowned general internist.
 Dr. Palepu weaves her way […]

 Contributing to the health of Aboriginal communities